The Mashaa’ir: A Journey Through Arafat, Muzdalifah, and Mina

 Walking the Path of Hajj

 While the atmosphere during the five days of Hajj is electric and intensely crowded, a Ziyarat tour outside of the Hajj season offers a different experience.
-It is a chance for quiet contemplation, visualizing the magnitude of the pilgrimage, and connecting with the profound spiritual history of these locations.
+It is a chance for quiet contemplation, to visualize the magnitude of the pilgrimage, and to connect with the profound spiritual history of these locations.

 Join Umrah.cab on a comfortable journey through these blessed lands.